ultimate271/notes/tolkien/ringsofpower.md

 he dissembled his mind and concealed the dark designs that he shaped in his heart.

+### Sauron spreads and begins to sow seeds to fight Elrond and Gil-Galad
 Men he found the easiest to sway of all the peoples of the Earth; but long he sought to persuade the Elves to his service, for he knew that the Firstborn had the greater power; and he went far and wide among them, and his hue was still